shihanfu/shihanfu2.github.io/_pages/about.md

   - /about.html
 ---

 HI!
 I'm Shihan, an MPhil student majoring in computational media and arts (CMA) from the Hong Kong University of Science and Technology.
-My research interest includes Human-Computer Interaction, Accessibility, Virtual Reality, and Social Computing.
+My research interest includes Human-Computer Interaction, Accessibility, Human-AI collaboration, Virtual Reality, and Social Computing.

 My current academic supervisor is Prof.Mingming Fan, I'm also a group member in [APEX Lab](https://www.mingmingfan.com/lab/) at HKUST.
 We are working to make computing more accessible and usable to everyone.